 - Be sure that you have your resume, calendar, pen and paper before calling the company.
 You will need to be prepared to write down the person’s name (with correct spelling), answer any questions about your qualifications and hopefully schedule an interview.

-- Send that person a cover letter and resume to follow-up from your conversation.
+- Send the appropriate person a cover letter and resume to follow-up from your conversation.

-- Always send your cover letter and resume to a person, and contact the Human Resources Department if necessary to get the name of the appropriate person.
+- Always send your cover letter and resume to a specific person and contact the Human Resources Department if necessary to get the name of the appropriate person.

 - Target your cover letter to that specific company – research the company’s news and current events and use some of this information in your letter.